Explanation of Tuition and Fees

 - Tuition and fees are determined by the the City University of New York (CUNY) Board of Trustees and are subject to change without notice at any time.
 In the event of a tuition and fee increase, payments already made will be treated as a partial payment.
 Notification will be given to students concerning the additional amount owed and the deadline to pay.

-- The winter session is billed independently of the fall term although it appears on the same bill.
-If you plan to take 9 credits in the fall term and 3 credits in the winter term, flat rates are NOT applicable.
+- If you plan to take 9 credits in the fall term and 3 credits in the winter term, flat rates are NOT applicable.

-- Charges for summer sessions I & II are included on the same bill; students in these semesters are always considered part-time.
+- Charges for summer sessions I & II are included on the same account; students in these semesters are always considered part-time.

 - If you officially withdraw from your classes, you still have a 100% tuition and fee liability.
 Only withdrawing prior to the end of the third week of classes enables a partial refund of tuition.

-- If you need to acquire a prior term bill, the College charges $5 for each bill copy.
-If you plan to mail your payment, please send a money order made payable to Hunter College, 695 Park Ave, Room 238 North, New York, NY 10065.
+- If you plan to mail your payment, please send a money order made payable to Hunter College, 695 Park Ave, Room 238 North, New York, NY 10065.

 - Students who wish to audit a class for no credit must still pay the regular tuition rates except for students who are registered and classified as Senior Citizen Auditors.